About Us & What We Do

 E) AARP/OATS, Older Adults Technology Services

-We work at their Senior Planet tech center in Manhattan in Chelsea.
+We have worked at their Senior Planet tech center in Manhattan in Chelsea.
 There isn’t a lot of research on how to mentor seniors with games.
 We’ve done well so far, and we’ve worked with Walden, the game about the life of Henry David Thoreau, for a deep dive with seniors.
 It’s a quiet adventure, not a shooter game.
 We want to teach seniors not only about games, but how to play them and what to make of them.
 We hope that they’ll stir thought like the stir thought in us.
 We’ve done two three-week workshops on VR with seniors as well.

 F) New York Public Library